 Download (PDF, 1.2 MB)

-This report builds on Report 2 and The Government Department Strategies Index NZ (see www.gdsindexnz.org).
+This report builds on Report 2 and the Government Department Strategies Index NZ (see GDS Index).
 It explores ways we could improve strategy stewardship in the public service: making strategy development more measurable, integrated, cost effective, long-term focused, transparent and accountable.

 This report documents the inputs, processes and outputs of the EmpowerNZ workshop held in August 2012.
 The workshop created a space for 50 young New Zealanders to explore the nation’s future constitution.
-They produced a draft constitution, and you can see the resulting workshop booklet on the here.
+They produced a draft constitution, and you can see the resulting workshop booklet.

 This report explains the inputs, processes and outputs of the StrategyNZ workshop held in March 2011.
 The aim was to encourage a conversation about our long-term future.
 Consensus emerged that New Zealand should work to ‘create a place where talent wants to live’.
-Also see Report 12 and the resulting workshop booklet here.
+Also see the resulting workshop booklet, and Report 12.

 New Zealand has one of the largest exclusive economic zones in the world.
 This report discusses the role of oceans in New Zealand’s culture, economy and natural environment as well as the need for change in oceans governance.
 It contains 30 unique perspectives and proposes a principle-based approach.

 The ways in which countries invest in public-good science matters.
 This report assesses the effectiveness of the existing government-funded science system and identifies 30 policy knots.
 It then suggests how the system might be improved to achieve better long-term outcomes for the public good.

 Report 8 – Effective Māori Representation in Parliament – Working towards a National Sustainable Development Strategy